 Not every assessment software is designed to handle concurrency issues correctly.
 When a sudden spike of traffic meets with a poorly designed assessment system, the system can easily become out of service or congested, and unable to deliver the requests.
 In such cases, thousands of people suffer, and all sides lose together.

-For an assessment system to be able to deal with high concurrency, it should be designed as a set of services where each service scales up and down in response to the changes of volume during simultaneous requests.
+For an examination system to be able to deal with large scale assessments, it should be designed as a set of services where each service scales up and down in response to the changes of volume during simultaneous requests.
 Otherwise, each part of an assessment process, whether it is the administration, delivery, monitoring or proctoring, can quickly become a bottleneck, causing the entire process to fail.

-TestInvite has been designed and built to deal with high concurrency from day one.
-The assessment system is a cooperation of multiple services where each service addresses one particular aspect of the assessment process.
+Testinvite has been designed and built to deal with high concurrency from day one.
+The online examination system is a cooperation of multiple services where each service addresses one particular aspect of the assessment process.
 The back-end services for assessment compilation, delivery, administration, real-time monitoring, and proctoring are all independent services that scale up and down.
 When a spike of requests hits a particular service, more computing resources are made available automatically so that the latency resides within reasonable limits.

 Building systems that scale up and down automatically optimizes the resources that are occupied.
 Thanks to this approach, not only our system is always readily capable of delivering tens of thousands of simultaneous assessments but also it is affordable because it does not consume resources unnecessarily and hence keeps the costs at minimum.